sgl-project/sglang/README.md

 print(response)
 ```

-It supports streaming, vision, and most features of the Chat/Completions/Models/Batch endpoints specified by the [OpenAI API Reference](https://platform.openai.com/docs/api-reference/).
+It supports streaming, vision, and almost all features of the Chat/Completions/Models/Batch endpoints specified by the [OpenAI API Reference](https://platform.openai.com/docs/api-reference/).

 ### Additional Server Arguments
 - To enable multi-GPU tensor parallelism, add `--tp 2`.
 If it reports the error "peer access is not supported between these two devices", add `--enable-p2p-check` to the server launch command.